leonnzhang/finance-tracker/README.md

 # Equity - Your Personal Finance Manager

+> Completed according to the requirements of the 2022W-T2 CPSC210 Term Project.

 ## What will the application do?
 The application *Equity* will be a personal finance manager created to help people budget, track income and spending,